 Director of Admission

-Dylan recently joined the admissions team as the Assistant Director of Admissions.
-In this role, Dylan assists new students with all facets of the application process.
-Dylan has worked in various areas of higher education since 2012, including Athletics, Financial Aid, and Admissions.
-He currently holds a BS in Science and Humanities from Husson University and an MS in Sport Management from Southern New Hampshire University.
-He is currently enrolled in the Certificate of Advanced Studies in Adult and Higher Education program at USM.
+Dylan joined the admissions team at UMA in 2020.
+In his role, he oversees the admissions office and its operations and recruitment.
+He also works directly with all graduate and international students and orchestrates UMA’s competitive program reviews.
+Dylan has worked in various areas of higher education since 2012, including Athletics, Financial Aid, Admissions and has also taught at the college level.
+He currently holds a BS in Science and Humanities from Husson University, a Graduate Certificate in Athletic Administration and MS in Sport Management from Southern New Hampshire University.
+He is currently enrolled in the MS in Adult and Higher Education program at USM.

 Ariel M. Cassista